graphql/graphql-spec/spec/Section 7 -- Response.md

 If the response of the GraphQL operation is a response stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for all but the last response in the stream.
 The value of this entry is `false` for the last response of the stream.
-This entry is not required for GraphQL operations that return a single response map.
+This entry must not be present for GraphQL operations that return a single response map.

 The GraphQL server may determine there are no more values in the response stream